XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 * Tags for quotes, which expire
 * Other disposable destination tags that customers can generate.

-See [Generating Source and Destination Tags](#generating-source-and-destination-tags) for recommendations on the tehnical details of making and using Source Tags and Destination Tags.
+See [Generating Source and Destination Tags](#generating-source-and-destination-tags) for recommendations on the technical details of making and using Source Tags and Destination Tags.

 ## Gateway Bulletins